RMS for individuals and Azure Information Protection

 Although you can now also protect files with this account, do not do so until your organization has a trial or paid subscription for Azure Information Protection.
 If you protect files and emails by using this free subscription and then your organization takes control of your account, previously protected content might become inaccessible.

-RMS for individuals is an example of using self-service signup that is supported by Azure Active Directory.
-For more information about how this works, see What is Self-Service Signup for Azure Active Directory? in the Azure Active Directory documentation.
+RMS for individuals is an example of using the self-service signup feature that is supported by Azure Active Directory.
+For more information about how this feature works, see What is Self-Service Signup for Azure Active Directory? in the Azure Active Directory documentation.